OctopusDeploy/docs/docs/administration/OctopusDSC/Index.md

 1. Download the [latest release](https://github.com/OctopusDeploy/OctopusDSC/releases)
 2. If required, unblock the zip file
 3. Extract the zip file to a folder called OctopusDSC under your modules folder (usually `%USERPROFILE%\Documents\WindowsPowerShell\Modules`)
-4. To confirm it's installed correctly, in a new powershell session run `Get-Module -ListAvailable -Name OctopusDSC`
+4. To confirm it's installed correctly, in a new PowerShell session run `Get-Module -ListAvailable -Name OctopusDSC`

 :::hint
 The community has also submitted a few [other options](https://github.com/OctopusDeploy/OctopusDSC/issues/14). :::